In the neighborhood you’re known for your grill game. You’re the rib-master, the steak king or the burger boss.

 With six stainless steel burners, including an additional side burner, sear station burner, smoker burner, and rear-mounted infrared rotisserie burner, you can cook almost anything you would ever want to eat all in one massive unit.
 It offers a total of 838 square inches and 60,600 BTUs for a powerful experience.
 Grilling grates are solid stainless steel for the best heat conduction and easy clean up.

 It also comes with Weber’s signature flavorizer bars for capturing the aromatic juices of the meat and two stainless steal workspaces for prep and a finished meat resting area.
 The lower double door cabinet is pretty massive and has ample room for storing all your grilling essentials alongside the propane tank.

 The Summit’s body is primarily made up of stainless steel so it’s especially durable.
 This grill also boasts an individual ignition system for each separate burner, so you do not have to light the whole thing just to cook one or two small items, adjusting the temperature of each burner to suit whatever you’re grilling, whether it’s salmon or a New York strip.

 You can either get the Summit as a propane gas grill model or hook it up to your home and run it on natural gas – it also ranks as one of our picks for the best natural gas grills.

 While the Weber may empty out your wallet a little more thoroughly than some of the other grills on the market, its durability is a return on the investment.

 So let’s start with the core functionality.
-The Pro 825 comes with 6 main burners, like the rest of the models in this article.
-It also includes a power side burner as well as infrared rear AND bottom burners.
-So basically, all the burners you could possibly need or want.
-It’s pretty much designed to function as an outdoor kitchen so you can cook an entire meal on it, including mains, sides and even dessert if you’re feeling wild.
+The Pro 665 comes with 5 primary burners.
+It also includes dual-level infrared sizzle zone side sear burners for max temps as well as a rear infrared burner.
+It’s really designed to function as an outdoor kitchen so you can cook an entire meal on it, including mains, sides and even dessert if you’re feeling wild.